 - Interagency Grizzly Bear Committee has certified the Tundra 65 as a bear-resistant food container

-- Haul handles on the ends are designed to make carrying a loaded cooler easier for 2 people; textured grips are secured with marine-grade nylon rope
+- Haul rope handles on the ends are designed to make it comfortable to carry for 2 people; textured grips are secured with marine-grade nylon rope

-- One of the top performers when it comes to insulation.
+- One of the top performers when it comes to insulating capabilities

 - Tough and durable

-- Non-slip feet, prevents sliding in your flat-bed or on your boat
+- Non-slip feet prevent sliding in your flat-bed or on your boat

-- The handles aren’t pleasant to get to grips with when hauling the Tundra when full.
+- The handles aren’t pleasant to grip if hauling the Tundra when full

 - Draining the Tundra is messy (partly due to the handle placement)

-The Igloo Yukon Cold Locker retains ice for between seven to fourteen days, but closer to seven days and holds more than other similarly priced coolers, with an impressive 70 quart capacity.
+The Igloo Yukon Cold Locker cooler keeps multiple pounds of ice frozen for between seven to fourteen days and, with a 70-quart capacity, holds more than other similarly priced coolers.

 The Yukon has hinges made of more durable stainless steel, as opposed to the aluminum hinges used on many other coolers.
 Both will resist rusting, but stainless steel is less prone to bending or breaking.
-As well, the polyethylene plastic body resists not only damage but scratching better than most other plastic coolers.
+Also, the polyethylene plastic body resists not only dings and punctures better than most other plastic coolers, but also scratching.

 - Three-inch thick polyurethane insulation and Cool-Riser-Technology will keep ice frozen for days on end

-- Extremely durable and bear resistant (IGBC Certified)
+- Extremely durable and certified bear resistant (IGBC)

 - Integrated fish measuring tool on lid

 - Holds 67 quarts( roughly 14 days of ice!), weighs 33.6 lbs (empty) with exterior dimensions of 35.5″ L x 17.19″ W x 20.38″ D